Dramaturgy and Dramatic Criticism

-An applicant to the Dramaturgy and Dramatic Criticism department submits a personal statement, resumé, two samples of critical writing, three letters of recommendation (one must be academic in nature), and an academic transcript.
+An applicant to the Dramaturgy and Dramatic Criticism program submits a personal statement, resumé, two samples of critical writing, three letters of recommendation (one must be academic in nature), and an academic transcript.

 Applicants to the Dramaturgy and Dramatic Criticism program are required to submit the following materials: